UNEadvancedweb/tutorial-2015-websocket/README.md

 Play uses the "Akka" framework for actors.
 So some of what we'll see here is Akka code.

-In controllers, create a class for the actor.
+In the controllers package, create a class for the actor.
 Let's call it `GibberishWebsocketActor`.
 There's quite a lot to this class, so rather than give instructions on how to write it piece-by-piece (which would be error-prone), I'm pasting in the code with comments to explain what each part of the code does.